Use iCloud with the Photos app

 iCloud Photos, Shared Albums and My Photo Stream

-There are three iCloud features you can turn on for Photos: iCloud Photos, Shared Albums, and My Photo Stream.
-Each feature lets you do different things.
+There are three iCloud features you can turn on for Photos: iCloud Photos, Shared Albums and My Photo Stream.
+Each feature lets you perform different tasks.

 Learn how.
 To turn on iCloud Photos, Shared Albums and My Photo Stream, see Set up your iPhone to use iCloud with the Photos app.

 When you store photos and videos in iCloud

 When you store photos and videos in iCloud, they’re kept up to date on all your devices.
 If you turn on iCloud Photos or My Photo Stream and then add or delete a photo on one device, the changes appear on all devices with those features turned on.
 The same is true for Shared Albums – when you edit a Shared Album on one device, the changes appear everywhere.